 Mayfield Primary School is a happy and caring school.

 All members of our community, children, parents, governors and staff, work together to create a harmonious and stimulating learning environment in which the needs of all of our children our met.
 We stand by our motto: "Striving Together for a Brighter Future" for all our children.

 Mayfield Primary is a 2FE primary school with the capacity to take 420 children.
 We have a wonderful Nursery that offers a mixture of 15 hours and 30 hours provision for children a month after their third birthday.
 Wrap around care means that children can be cared for from 7.45 am until 5.45 pm through our partners, Sunrise Kids Club (SKC).

-Our playground is enormous...currently under development, but we can all see the amazing scale of it.
-It will be on two tiers so we can play outside and have learning such as PE taking place at the same time in perfect safety!
+Our playground is enormous and covers two tiers so we can play outside and have learning such as PE taking place at the same time in perfect safety!

-Our curriculum is exciting and interesting; it builds on our community strengths celebrating unity and diversity and the richness this provides our school.
-Our curriculum is always considered with the Mayfield intent to provide great experiences that inspire learning, collaboration and the exploration and learning from nature and our immediate area.
+Our curriculum is exciting and interesting; it builds on our community strengths celebrating unity and diversity and the richness this provides to our school.
+Our curriculum is planned to provide experiences that inspire and motivate children to learn through collaboration, individual pursuits and the exploration of our immediate area.

 Split into four key phases, our senior leaders ensure that the delivered curriculum reflects our values and our Mayfield intent.